ramit21/aws-ses/README.md

 In Sandbox mode, the 'to' address can only be from emails registered with SES.
 However, the 'From' address is always from registered email addresses, be it sandbox or regular account.

 You can verify mails one by one, or create a domain and verify it instead.
-When you verify an entire domain, you are verifying all email addresses from that domain
+When you verify an entire domain, you can then use any sub-domain as the mail sender (eg user1@mydomain.com for the verfified domain mydomain.com)